 The relationship of gut bacteria to general health is a rapidly advancing field of research.
 There are fascinating discoveries leading to a better understanding of how the digestive system and the bacteria that live within it, can affect our health.

 Some of the research on asthma and hay fever has found that using certain probiotics can improve the effectiveness of treatments of hay fever.
-Other research shows that changes in the types of gut bacteria that reside there, may relate to alterations in the immune system leading to changes in airway inflammation and asthma.
+Other research shows that changes in the types of gut bacteria, may relate to alterations in the immune system.
+This can lead to changes in airway inflammation and asthma.

 What is very interesting is that changes in the gut bacteria in the first few months of life may lead to problems later on.
 This is leading to a great focus on the importance of breast feeding and the protective benefits that it may confer later on in life.